 You will also need to send your high school transcript to all the schools to which you’re applying.
 Because these almost always need to be official transcripts, they should come directly from your guidance counselor or school official.
 Your school likely uses a program like Naviance or Scoir to manage this.
 If you’re unsure, talk to your guidance counselor.

-Just like your transcripts, your recommendation letters need to come directly from your teachers or other recommenders.
+Just like your transcripts, your recommendation letters to colleges need to come directly from your teachers or other recommenders.
 Your teachers will use the school’s system, but you’ll have to add any outside letter writers directly to each college’s portion of the application.
 If that isn’t an option for the school, teachers can mail the letters directly to the admissions office.

-Colleges understand that these application fees can be a significant burden to students and families.
+Colleges understand that these college application costs can be a significant burden to students and families.
 For that reason, most American universities offer students the option to apply for a waiver that releases them from the application fee.
 These application fee waivers are given to students who can show that the fees present a significant financial burden.

 You can apply for a waiver in one of four ways: through the College Board (if you took the SAT or SAT Subject Tests), through the Common App itself, through the National Association for College Admissions Counseling (NACAC), or through individual college admissions offices.